 Al-Hassan Ibn al-Haytham was born in Basra, South Iraq.
 Now this gentleman he was giving a sermon in one of the places and he said that if I was given the chance I'd make Egypt the richest country in the world.
 Now, of course he was in Iraq in Basra, but Egypt at the time, like nowadays in most countries, they had their own private eyes, they had spies, and so this word got to the ruler of Egypt who sent for him.
 When he came to Cairo, the ruler gave him the opportunity to fulfil his Basra statement.
 Ibn al-Haytham said give me a boat, and he sailed south upstream the Nile towards Sudan.
 After seeing the great monuments the ancient Egyptians built on both sides of the Nile, he stopped the mission and returned back.
 He told the ruler that he intended to build a dam to regulate the water of the Nile to be used in different seasons, but if this idea was good it would have been carried out by those people.
 Not doing so, meant that there must be something very wrong with it.
 He insisted he was not going to do it.
 Though this displeased the ruler, he kept Ibn al-Haytham in the palace as consultant.
 Ibn al-Haytham had high morals and could not accept association with dictatorship and unfairness.
 In consequence, he decided he wanted to get out but he didn't know how to get out, so he pretended he was mad, and irrational, hoping they would expel him out of the palace.
 But to his disappointment, instead they threw him into prison.
 It was while in the prison that he produced all the innovative work on physics of vision and optics that revolutionised science ever since.
-His experiments to prove that the eye is like a "dark room" called Camara in Arabic gave birth to the Camera Obscura and eventually the modern camera.
+His experiments to prove that the eye is like a "dark room" .
+In Arabic “Hujra Muzlimah” .
+In Latin Camera Obscura and eventually gave birth to the modern camera.
 His work triggered the notion that theories have to be verified by experiments, thus giving birth to modern science as we know it.

 I think one of the amazing inspirations you draw from this is that the circumstances in which most of these scholars lived, and yet the amazing work they produced in those circumstances.